Chocolate-Only Diet: Day 7

 So perhaps the lesson here is don’t eat that first piece unless you’re relatively okay that it won’t end there.
 Eat it rarely, but on those occasions accept that a little binge is likely, and do your best to enjoy it guilt-free.
 Where possible put a physical limit on how much you can eat.
 For example, don’t always have it in the house, or don’t take the whole block into the tv room with you.
 This lessens the role of willpower, and laziness can for once be useful.
 Make vice fight vice.

-Read Also: Chocolate-Only Diet: Day 3
+Read Also: The Chocolate-Only Diet

 End of week kJ chart